-- remove the dipstick and wipe with a clean, lint-free cloth; - push the dipstick in as far as it will go (for vehicles equipped with a captype dipstick C, screw the cap in as far as it will go); - take out the dipstick again; - read the level: it should never fall below minimum mark A or exceed maximum mark B.
+- remove the dipstick and wipe with a clean. lint-free cloth: - push the dipstick in as far as it will go (for vehicles equipped with a captype dipstick C, screw the cap in as far as it will go); - take out the dipstick again: - read the level: it should never fall below minimum mark A or exceed maximum mark B.

-Once the operation has been completed, ensure that the dipstick is pushed in as far as it will go or that the "cap-type dipstick" is completely screwed in.
+Once the operation has been completed, ensure that the dipstick is pushed in as far as it will go or that the "cap-type dipstick" is completely screwed in level B be exceeded: risk of damage to the engine and catalytic converter.